wridgeu/ui5-poc-typed-jsonmodel-downport/README.md

 ![declaration_merging_nav_to_source](./img/default_export_wrong_triple_slash_directive_order.png)

 > [!NOTE]
-> It should also be possible to split up the type of `TypedJSONModelTypes.d.ts` into their respective class/module definitions.
+> It is also be possible to split up the type of `TypedJSONModelTypes.d.ts` into their respective class/module definitions entirely, getting rid of the additional `d.ts` file in the first place.
+> This can be seen [here](https://github.com/wridgeu/ui5-poc-typed-jsonmodel-downport/tree/merge-augmentation-and-class/com.myorg.mylib/src).
+Not manually splitting it up however, allows for easier maintenance (copying the original file from the UI5 frmwk source).

 **This is just a quick test.
 Nothing here is best practice (or even good practice).
 I’ve removed some files (like test directories) to keep the PoC focused, at least in the lib folder.**